 Oftentimes, our divorce lawyers in Charleston deal with cases where both spouses have lived in South Carolina for years.
 In these family court cases, it’s clear that South Carolina is the proper state for filing the divorce.
 However, sometimes the other spouse lives in another state.
 In these cases, it’s important to understand the laws that determine whether the divorce should be filed in South Carolina or whether the divorce must take place in another state.
-In this article, our family court lawyers explain South Carolina’s jurisdictional laws and whether you can file for your divorce in South Carolina (jurisdiction) and where in South Carolina you can file for divorce (venue).
+In this article, our family court lawyers explain South Carolina’s jurisdictional laws, whether you can file for your divorce in South Carolina (jurisdiction) and in which county in South Carolina you can file for divorce (venue).

 Can I Get a Divorce in South Carolina if My Spouse Lives in Another State?

 If you’ve resided in South Carolina for one year, then you can file for divorce in South Carolina.
 However, if the defendant (meaning the spouse who didn’t file the case) has never lived here, South Carolina may not have jurisdiction over that person for purposes of dividing the assets or awarding alimony.